-26 The policy frontier is generally defined as the 'variance trade-off' between the GDP gap and the inflation rate, which is downward sloping and convex to the origin.
-However, for ease of discussion relating to 'price stability,' I plot output stability on the horizontal axis and inflation stability on the vertical axis, so that the trade-off curve is reversed.
+^{25.} The policy frontier is generally defined as the "variance trade-off" between the GDP gap and the inflation rate, which is downward sloping and convex to the origin.
+However, for ease of discussion relating to "price stability," I plot output stability on the horizontal axis and inflation stability on the vertical axis, so that the trade-off curve is reversed.
 Recent empirical analyses of monetary policy rules employ forward-looking econometric models to evaluate the efficiency of monetary policy rules with deviations from the policy frontier.
-See Kamada and Muto (2000) and Kimura and Tanemura (2000) for empirical research in Japan.
-It should be noted that the policy frontier is generally discussed in closed economic models, because effects stemming from the economic policy of other countries are marginal gap and inflation in the policy reaction function affect the dynamic paths of the output gap and inflation in relation to the long-run equilibrium values and thus the variances of these two variables (the inverse of the degree of stability).
+See Kamada and Muto (2000) and Kimura and Tanemura (2000a) for empirical research in Japan.
+It should be noted that the policy frontier is generally discussed in closed economic models, because effects stemming from the economic policy of other countries are marginal compared with those of one's own, as shown in Taylor (1993).

+the variances of these two variables (the inverse of the degree of stability).
 The policy frontier is the locus of the most efficient pair of the degrees of stability in output gap and inflation, which is convex to the top-right direction.
-This implies that a central bank faces a policy tradeoff in the sense that if the central bank wants to increase inflation stability it has to tolerate a decline in output stability.
+This implies that a central bank faces a policy trade-off in the sense that if the central bank wants to increase inflation stability it must tolerate a decline in output stability.

 In the economic model in which the assumption of classical dichotomy holds, the target inflation rate does not affect the performance of economy, thus leaving the shape of the policy frontier unchanged.
 As examined in the previous section, however, inflation is not neutral to economic fluctuations in the short run, and persistent inflation, even though it is moderate, produces considerable costs in the form of an accumulation of distorted resource allocations.
 In addition, the risk of economic instability varies as the target rate of inflation changes because of the non-negativity constraint on nominal interest rates and downward rigidity of nominal wages.
-Therefore, the desirable rate of inflation in the short run can be regarded as the rate of inflation that leads the economy to achieve the most efficient combination of output and inflation stabilities on the policy frontier.27
+Therefore, the desirable rate of inflation in the short run can be regarded as the rate of inflation that leads the economy to achieve the most efficient combination of output and inflation stabilities on the policy frontier.26

-Furthermore, as pointed out in the previous section, inflation reduces mid- to longterm economic growth.
+Furthermore, as pointed out in the previous section, inflation reduces mid- to long-term economic growth.
 This implies that reducing the rate of inflation and stabilizing the macroeconomic environment improve macroeconomic performance in the medium to long run.
 In this sense, a desirable rate of inflation in the medium to long run can be considered as the rate of inflation that enables the economy to expand the policy frontier as much as possible, thus leading to more stability in both output and inflation.
-The solid and upward-sloping arrow in Figure 5 illustrates this point.28 compared with those of one's own, as shown in Taylor (1993).
+The solid and upward-sloping arrow in Figure 5 illustrates this point.